A Marvel Of A Man: Stan Lee Dead At 95

 1 of 8

-American comic book writer, editor, publisher and former president of Marvel Comics, Stan Lee, passed away today at the age of 95.
+American comic book writer, editor, publisher and former President of Marvel Comics Stan Lee died Monday at the age of 95.

-Stan Lee gave us over six decades of work like The Incredible Hulk and The Amazing Spider-Man — superheroes we could identify with, characters that allowed us to suspend our disbelief because they reacted to bizarre situations like you or I might.
+Lee gave us over six decades of work like The Incredible Hulk and The Amazing Spider-Man — superheroes we could identify with, characters that allowed us to suspend our disbelief because they reacted to bizarre situations like you or I might.

 In a 1998 interview, Lee told me, "Before Marvel started, any superhero might be walking down the street and see a 12-foot-tall monster coming toward him with purple skin and eight arms breathing fire, and the character would have said something like, 'Oh!
-There's a monster from another world, I better catch him before he destroys the city.'
+There's a monster from another world; I better catch him before he destroys the city.'
 Now, if one of our Marvel characters saw the same monster, I'd like to think Spider-Man would say, 'Who's the nut in the Halloween get-up?
-I wonder what he's advertising?'"
+I wonder what he's advertising?' "

-Robert Scott, owner of Comickaze, a San Diego comic book store, says Lee put the human in superhuman.
+Robert Scott, owner of Comickaze, a San Diego comic-book store, says Lee put the human in superhuman.

 "He would talk about prejudice, racism," Scott says.
 "I mean the X-Men, here was a group of people who were only trying to do good things and only trying to help and they were constantly ostracized by being mutants."